haakym/getting-git-notes/README.md

 ### init: git revert

-automatically create a new commit containing changes that undo the original commit
+Automatically create a new commit containing changes that undo the original commit

+`git revert SHA`

+- Opens text editor for comment
+- Automatically creates a message "Revert 'my commit'"
+- Adds the commit SHA in the commit message body e.g. "This reverts SHA" and the files that were changed in the commit comments

 ### Master: git revert

+`git revert -n SHA`

+- `-n` no commit
+- Command will put repo into state of *REVERTING*
+- `git add` or `git rm` to add more changes or to stage the changes we want to undo

+`git revert --continue`

+- Complete the revert
+- Recommended: modify the commit message to highlight the changes made to the commit

+`git revert --abort`

+- Abandon any changes made during the *REVERTING* process
+- Revert current state back to the previous clean state

 ### Summary